 2. Under the Site Audit dashboard, check the On-page section to see if any problems (such as duplication or empty meta tags) were found in your titles and descriptions.
 If you discover an issue, click on the problematic factor for details.

 Remember to take note of the pages where you need to fix the titles and descriptions.

 3. Switch to the Content Analysis module.
-Select a page you're about to optimize at Step 1, enter your target keywords at Step 2, and select Bing at Step 3.
+Select a page you're about to optimize at Step 1, enter your target keywords at Step 2, and select Bing search engine at Step 3.

 4. Once the analysis is complete, take a look at Keywords in title, Keywords in meta description, Keywords in meta keywords tag, Keywords in H1, etc. to make sure these tags include your target keywords.
 Click on one of those factors for a closer view, and switch between Competitors for some inspiration from the 10 top ranking pages in Bing, and Recommendation for SEO best practices.

 5. Now that you know what you need to improve, go to Content Analysis > Content Editor.
 Feel free to edit your page's content right here, in the built-in WYSIWYG editor.
-If you need to change your H1-H6 tags, click Edit Source and locate your headings in the HTML code using Ctrl + F.
+There you can apply H1 - H6 tags to your headings, and get recommendations on the use of keywords in the headings and text body.

 7. When you're done optimizing your page, hit Save page to save the upload-ready HTML file to your hard drive.